A Brief Perspective on Asthma

 3.2 Non-Pharmacological Treatments

-Allergen Avoidance: Minimizing exposure to triggers such as dust mites, pollen, and pet dander.
+Allergen Avoidance: Reducing the risk of such fever triggers such as dust mites, pollen, and pet allergens.

 4.3 Psychosocial Support